dhruvg029/dhruvg029/README.md

 ## Hi there, I am Dhruv Gupta - aka [dhruvg029](https://github.com/dhruvg029)!👋

-- 👩‍💻 Data Scientist at [Fractal Analytics](https://fractal.ai/), and a Data Science, Data Analytics and a Machine Learning enthusiast.
+- 👩‍💻 A Data Science, Data Analytics and a Machine Learning enthusiast at KU Leuven, Belgium.
 - 🎓 Pursued B.Tech in Information Technology from Delhi Technological University (Formerly DCE), India.
 - 👯 3+ years of experience in Data Science, Machine Learning, Deep Learning and Artifical Intelligence.
 - ⚡ Like to play the synthesizer and cook in my free time!
 Also a fan of chess and Netflix shows! :D